 - Customers typically access cloud software by connecting to the internet, using a web browser to navigate to a secure customer portal, and entering unique login credentials

-- States define cloud based software, within their respective codes, differently.
+- States define cloud-based software within their respective codes differently.

 - Some states define it as: data processing, data organization, or as tangible personal property